CSUChico-CSCI640/CSCI640-Course-Materials/Syllabus.md

 * Exam 20% of course grade (1 midterm)
 * Individual Programming Projects 30% of course grade
 * Required Readings 10% of course grade
+* Paper Presentation 5% of course grade
-* Group Project 40% of course grade
+* Group Project 35% of course grade
 * Lecture Attendance can improve/lower your grade (see above)

 ###Project Grading Meetings